adamblumoff/debate-bench/docs/results-schema.md

 # Results Schema (Debate JSONL)

 Each line in `debates_<tag>.jsonl` is a `DebateRecord`.
+These records reflect judge-driven, preference-based evaluations; they do not encode ground-truth accuracy.

 ## DebateRecord (top-level)
 - `transcript`: `Transcript` (topic, models, turns, versions)